nik hartley documents barber shop rituals

 This is not to say that there aren't lots of people from within the two communities living harmoniously.
 It's an unfortunate by-product of the media that our attention is drawn to bad news more than it is to good.
 In shooting the book I wanted to do something positive and up-beat.
 Racism, like all bigotry, works best as a faceless ideology.
 I wanted to a put a face (and frequently a smiling one), to this part of town and it's inhabitants.

-What's your favourite image from the book and what's the story behind it?
+What's your favorite image from the book and what's the story behind it?

 That's quite a difficult question, in that it's quite hard for me to choose.
 I think if I had to pick just one picture that best represents my intentions when embarking on the project it would be the portrait of Ali.
 Ali is young, stylish and confident.
 Cut-off mid-flow he's part-way through telling me about going to school and playing cricket.
 I wanted the book to represent a moment in time, and without wishing to appear overly literal, I think this shot best illustrates that.

 What's the best night out you've ever had in Nelson?

 It's a long time since I've had a proper night out in Nelson, as I haven't lived there for a long time.
 I did go back up North for my 30th birthday and went for a meal with my Northern mates to the Madhubon Indian Restaurant.
 It was pretty funny, my lad mates from up there are all quite alpha and seemed to be competing for who could order the most impressive dish.
 Jodie Lonsdale won the prize when his main course got wheeled out on a silver trolley amongst in plumes of sizzling smoke.

 I wouldn't ever rule it out as I do love it up there, and obviously my family and a lot of my oldest friends are up there.
 It is quite a long way from London though, so slightly impractical.

 If you could do a similar project in a different town, which would you choose and why?